sensible-hq/sensible-docs/readme-sync/v0/welcome/2000 - getting-started-ai.md

 ## Publish the prompt

 Now let's publish the prompt you created so you can use it to extract checking account numbers from other bank statement documents.
-You'll be publishing the "config" that contains your prompt, including its other example prompts.
+You'll be publishing the "config" that contains your prompt and other example prompts.

 To publish your config, click **Publish**, click **Production**, then click **Publish to production**: